joagre/ratatoskr/ideas/r.md

 * Inheritance
 * Monads

-There are most likely other elements that you might miss.
+There are most likely other elements that you might miss as well.

 ## Overall Structure